fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 - Run live queries against one or more teams

-- Grant users access to one or more
+- Grant users access to one or more teams

-## View teams

-To view teams:

-In the top navigation select **Settings** and then **Teams**.

-## Create a team

-To create a team:

-1. In the top navigation select **Settings** and then, in the sub-navigation, select **Teams**.

-2. To the left of the search box, select **Create team.**

-3. Enter your new team's name and select **Save.**
+You can manage teams in the Fleet UI by selecting **Settings** > **Teams** in the top navigation.

 ## Automatically adding hosts to a team

 Hosts can only belong to one team in Fleet.

-You can add hosts to a new team in Fleet by either enrolling the host with a team's enroll secret or by [transferring the host via the Fleet UI](#transfer-hosts-to-a-team) after the host has been enrolled to Fleet.
+You can add hosts to a new team in Fleet by either enrolling the host with a team's enroll secret or by transferring the host via the Fleet UI after the host has been enrolled to Fleet.

 To automatically add hosts to a team in Fleet, check out the [**Adding hosts** documentation](https://fleetdm.com/docs/using-fleet/adding-hosts#automatically-adding-hosts-to-a-team).